 A Central Reading Center (CRC) will be used in this study.
 The CRC will provide sites with a Study Manual and training materials for the specified study ocular images.
 Before any study images are obtained, site personnel, test images, systems and software will be certified and validated by the CRC as specified in the Study Manual.
-All SD-OCT images will be obtained by trained and study-certified site personnel at the study sites and forwarded to the CRC for independent standardized analysis and storage.
+All SD-OCT forwarded to the CRC for independent standardized analysis and storage.

 The CRC will create a database with the agreed variables as indicated in the CRC grading charter (a separate document) and will transfer the data from this database to Novartis for analysis.
-The CRC data will be used for the evaluation of the objectives having SD-OCT parameters to ensure a standardized evaluation.
-For further procedural details, the investigator should refer to the applicable manual provided by the Central Reading Center.
+The CRC data will be used for the evaluation of the objectives having SD-OCT to ensure a standardized evaluation.
+For further procedural details, the investigator should refer to the applicable manual provided by the CRC.